sirikon/workr/docs/docs.md

   you need to setup QEMU in the machine and use it in the job, so the external dependencies are downloaded in a sandboxed environment.

-- **Integration with third party services**: Workr can surely improve in reporting and transparency, so you can run extra steps when jobs are started or done, but Workr won't include, by itself, any code that knows how to talk with external services.
-For example: If you need to get notified on Slack when an specific job is finished, then run some script within the job itself that does so.
+- **Integration with third party proprietary services**: Workr can surely improve in reporting and transparency, so you can run extra steps when jobs are started or done, or improve how jobs are triggered, but Workr won't include, by itself, any code that knows how to talk with external proprietary services.
+For example:
+  If you need to get notified on Slack when an specific job is finished, then run some script within the job itself that does so.
+This doesn't apply to code that knows how to talk or react to external services that implement well-known/generic mechanisms.
+For example: Triggering jobs using Webhooks like the ones implemented in GitHub or Gitea is on the way.

 As of today, don't expect to get any of those functionalities in Workr anytime soon.
 But if you disagree and you really think that any of those features